 The District and the Developer entered into the 2016 Operation Funding Agreement on November 13, 2015, with an effective date of January 1, 2016 (the 2016 OFA), whereby the Developer agreed to provide funding for operation and maintenance expenses of the District for fiscal year 2016 up to \$37,295.
 The District agreed to reimburse the Developer for such advances along with interest at 8% per annum.
-Reimbursement payments made under the 2016 OFA are applied first to the to the 2013-2014 OFA interest then principal, then to the 2015 OFA interest then principal.
+Reimbursement payments made under the 2016 OFA are applied first to the to the 2013-2014 OFA interest then principal, then to the 2015 OFA interest then principal, then to the 2016 OFA interest then principal.